 When it comes to lipstick, where we live can have an effect on the colours we are drawn to.
-Globally, nude shades make up one-third of all lipstick sales, while here in the UK we love them more—half of all lipsticks sold are from the nude family.
+Globally, nude shades make up a third of all lipstick sales, while here in the UK, we love them more—half of all lipsticks sold are from the nude family.
 Our favourite shades from Urban Decay are Backtalk, Liar and 1993.
 But what about the rest of the world?
-We called on the UD team to reveal which of its lipsticks are popular in other countries, and, let’s put it this way, when it comes to lips, women around the world are certainly more daring than us Brits.
+We called on the UD team to reveal which of its lipsticks are popular in other countries, and let’s put it this way: When it comes to lips, women around the world are certainly more daring than us Brits.

 Keep scrolling to see which country’s lipstick shade of choice you prefer.

 Red lips dominate Latin America.
 Vice Lipstick in 69 is the #1 shade here, whereas in North America, that colour doesn’t make it into the top 50.
 Vibrant pinks and fuchsias perform better in Latin America than any other place in the world.

 Rose and mauve hues do better in the Middle East, where they contribute to 21% of the total sales, compared with 15% globally.

 Over in Asia, coral is the lipstick shade of choice.
 For example, Streak is the #23 best seller in Asia, but doesn’t even hit the top 100 in the U.S.

 Much like us Brits, Australians tend to love a nude lip, which is in keeping with their less-is-more approach to makeup.
 Liar is the shade of choice Down Under.

 If lipstick tastes are anything to go by, Korean women seem more willing to experiment.
 Perversion (a black matte lipstick) is the fourth best-selling here (pretty out-there when you think that most countries feature nudes and more traditional bold lip shades in their top 10 lineups).